-Retirement village
+Retirement Village

-A Retirement Community regulated under a relevant state Retirement Village Act or equivalent, that generally offers occupancy via a long-term or lifetime lease or licence agreement between the resident and operator, but may also offer occupation via a rental agreement, freehold title or strata title.
+A Retirement Community regulated under relevant state Retirement Village Acts or their equivalent.
+They generally offer occupancy via a long-term or lifetime lease or licence agreement between the resident and operator but may also offer occupation via a rental tenancy agreement, freehold title or strata title.
 Retirement village residents typically make an entry payment for the right to reside in the village, pay ongoing fees such as service fees, rates and utilities throughout their stay, and a deferred payment when they leave.